pruthvishetty/pruthvishetty/README.md

 - 🎓 I studied Computer Science at Indiana University.
 - 🎒 During grad school, I interned with the team responsible for implementing Obamacare at Anthem Inc.
 - 🖥️ In India, I worked at the Indian Institute of Science as a Research Assistant to [Prof. Satish Vadhiyar](http://cds.iisc.ac.in/faculty/vss/) at the Dept. of Computational & Data Sciences.
-- 🗺️ So far, I've lived in [Bangalore](youtube.com/watch?v=c8CkE1gWVz0)🇮🇳 , where I grew up 🏠 , Bloomington & Indianapolis, where I went to grad school 🏫 , and the San Francisco Bay Area 🌉 where I've been working.
+- 🗺️ So far, I've lived in [Bangalore](youtube.com/watch?v=c8CkE1gWVz0)🇮🇳 , where I grew up 🏠 , [Bloomington](https://www.youtube.com/watch?v=QhYBx761jWQ), where I went to grad school 🏫 , and the San Francisco Bay Area 🌉 where I presently work.

 ![Places](https://pruthvishetty.com/wp-content/uploads/2020/07/places-scaled.jpg)